ComputeCanada/magic_castle/docs/README.md

 The FreeIPA administrator credentials are available in the cluster Terraform output.
-If you no longer have the Terraform output, or if you did not display the password in the Terraform output, the password can be retrieved wih these commands.
+If you no longer have the Terraform output, or if you did not display the password in the Terraform output, the password can be retrieved with these commands.
 ```bash
 TF_DATA_YAML="/etc/puppetlabs/data/terraform_data.yaml"
 ssh puppet sudo grep freeipa_passwd $TF_DATA_YAML | cut -d'"' -f4